ecresswell/rtetrust/index.md

 Eligible applicants will be invited to play 2 – 3 pieces in an audition, which will take place at Taunton Minster by arrangement with at least two Trustees.

-Please note that, if your application is successful, the Trust will request a written report from your teacher at the end of each term, as the Trust monitors the progress of award-holders.
+Please note that, if your application is successful, the Trust will request a written report by your teacher at the end of each term, as the Trust monitors the progress of award-holders.

 If you have any difficulty completing the form, please email <rtetrust@gmail.com> to arrange support.